RealDoigt/Dew-Programming-Language-Specification/spec.md

 ### Using a Complex Type
 To use a complex type, one must write the type's name, then the variable's name and choose "where" the type will live.
 Using the `new` keyword will allocate it on the heap, while using `set` will allocate it on the stack.
 Optionally, the fields of the complex type can be initialised.
 The fields can be accessed with a dot `.`.

-First example without initialising the fields on declaration
+First example without initialising the fields on declaration\*.
 ```dew
 struct color then byte r g b